 What is a credit card with a $0 annual fee and 0% intro APR on balance transfers?

-Case study: Is the annual fee the right focus?
+Important consideration: Is the annual fee the right focus?

 While it’s nice to find a balance transfer credit card that offers both a $0 annual fee and a 0% intro APR on balance transfers, the annual fee might not be as big of a deal as you think.
-Especially when you may be able to find a longer intro APR with a credit card that has an annual fee.

 You’re considering transferring the debt to one of these balance transfer credit cards to take advantage of its 0% intro APR on balance transfers.
 One comes with an annual fee of $49, while the other has no annual fee: